Central bankers must devise strategy for return to normal policy, BIS head says

 “More debt will be created and therefore additional efforts need to be put in place so that at some point in the future, monetary policy can return to a new normal,” Carstens said.

+Central banks and governments have already unveiled an estimated $15 trillion of stimulus, or about 17% of global economic output, to shield their economies from the coronavirus pandemic - record sums that will swell balance sheets and deficits to peacetime highs.

-Aggressive measures undertaken by central banks and governments had preempted “disastrous” economic impact from the coronavirus pandemic, precluding a more difficult recovery down the road, he said.
-But high levels of debt, particularly government debt, would need to be reigned in eventually.
+Such measures have prevented a “disastrous” impact from the pandemic, precluding a more difficult recovery down the road, he said.
+But high levels of debt, particularly government debt, must be reigned in eventually.

 “At this very early stage, we have to start thinking about how to implement and make possible an exit strategy,” he said, adding such a strategy should be established as soon as possible.
 “At some point, central banks should start sending signals this will not last forever.”

-Referring to the malaise of low growth across the globe, Carstens urged borders be kept open to stimulate trade and growth, calling tensions between China and the United States potentially costly for the future world economy.
+Referring to low growth across the globe, Carstens urged borders be kept open to stimulate trade and growth, calling tensions between China and the United States potentially costly for the world economy.

-“Of course, the dimension of China against the U.S. does not help.
+“The dimension of China against the U.S. does not help.
 Those are the two largest economies in the world,” he said.
 “We do not need that type of noise at this particular stage.”

-(Reporting by Brenna Hughes Neghaiwi, editing by Larry King)
+Reporting by Brenna Hughes Neghaiwi; additional reporting by Marc Jones; editing by Larry King